 It’s all in your pitch

-Not only do magnetic communications campaigns raise regard for your brand, but the Global Destination Sustainability Movement believes that sharing action rather than intention encourages others to do the same as well.
-To move closer to “destination regeneration” where we consistently measure and manage our positive impacts towards ever-healthier places for all present, invest in genuine communications that are natural to your organisation.
+Not only do magnetic communications campaigns based on proven sustainability performance raise your brand’s status and build trust with audiences, but the Global Destination Sustainability Movement believes that sharing action in addition to intention encourages others to do the same as well.
+To move closer to “destination regeneration” where we consistently measure and better manage our positive impacts towards ever-healthier places for all present, invest in genuine communications that are natural to your organisation.

 greenwashing